herber4/Adv_Med_Bioinformatics_Lesson/README.md

 ### 1. here we will use fastq-dump to download our example data set from ncbi

 Here is one example of the fastq-dump command from the sra toolkit.
-The fetch_fqs.sh script contains commands for all samples in this study.
+The SRA_IDs.txt contains SRA ids for all samples in this study.

 ```
+ml sra/2.11.0
 fastq-dump SRR1660308
 ```